 Iran – Mt Damavand

-Mount Damavand (5,610m) is the highest peak in Iran that is steeped in traditional Persian folklore and mythology.
-Located 66km northeast of Tehran, in the middle of Alborz Range and near the Southern coast of the Caspian Sea.
-Mount Damavand bears itself as the highest point in the Middle East, as well as the highest volcano in all of Asia.
-While the word Damavand means snow, Mount Damavand is actually a dormant volcano with fumaroles near the summit crater which occasionally displaces sulfur and steam.
+Mt Damavand (5671m), located 66km northeast of Tehran, in the middle of Alborz Range and near the Southern coast of the Caspian Sea, is the highest peak in Iran.
+Steeped in traditional Persian folklore and mythology, Mt Damavand is also the highest point in the Middle East and the highest volcano in Asia.
+While the word Damavand means snow, Mt Damavand is actually a dormant volcano with fumaroles near the summit crater that is still displacing sulfur and steam.

-Climbing Mount Damavand in the Summer is non-technical and can be compared to those of Mount Kilimanjaro in East Africa and Everest Base Camp in the Himalayans Range.
-However, it still offers a challenging climb with a rewarding panoramic vista of Iran’s vast expanse of mountains, valleys and deserts.
-The most popular approach route is via the South route, even though there are at least 16 known routes with varying difficulties; some of which require rock climbing skills.
-In the Winter season, Mount Damavand’s difficulty is scaled up, and should be compared to that of a 7,000m peak or more.
+Climbing Mt Damavand in summer is non-technical and can be compared to Mt Kilimanjaro in East Africa and Everest Base Camp in the Himalayans Range.
+It is a challenging climb with a rewarding panoramic vista of Iran’s vast expanse of mountains, valleys and deserts.
+In winter, Mt Damavand’s difficulty is scaled up and is likened to scaling a 7000m peak.

 About The Climb

-The climb towards the summit begins from Bargahahe-Sevom and it will take between 8 to 12 hours to ascend and return.
-Terrain for most parts of the climb is on loose scree, with the final 500 meters consisting of a mixture of snow, ice and slush.
-The most challenging part of the climb is about 300 meters below the peak, known as “Doud Kouh” or sulphuric hill, which makes breathing difficult due to the pungent smell emitted by the dormant volcano.
-A huge ditch lies ahead after “Doud Kouh” which leads directly to the top of the summit.
+The summit attempt is about 10 to 12 hours round trip.
+Terrain for the first part is on loose scree before a steep climb up some rocky sections which may required some scrambling.
+The final 500m is typically a mixture of loose scree, snow, ice and slush.
+The most challenging part of the climb is about 300m below the peak, known as “Doud Kouh” or sulphuric hill.
+The pungent smell of the sulphur can make the already difficult breathing at high altitude harder.
+A huge ditch lies ahead after “Doud Kouh” leads directly to the top of the summit.
 On a clear day, the view from the summit includes the green jungles in the north of Iran, the Caspian Sea, the city of Tehran, and the lake of Lar.

 Equipment and Gear